ctag/uah/cpe323/notes_general.md

 ## General Notes
 ##### *Remember: it's not magic*

-This markdown sheet is a list of notes taken by myself while trying to figure out what the heck is going on with this atrocity of msp programming.

 The most important thing to remember is that this *isn't magic*.
 I feel that the class is doing a poor job of enabling a constructive view and approach of programming this microcontroller.
 There are a few